PowerSnail/PowerSnail.github.io/content/posts/life/shower-in-day-light.md

 draft: true
 ---

-The sun with a photon fires at me \
+The sun with a photon takes a shot at me \
 It runs across the atmosphere \
-Evading dusts and birds \
+Evading dust and wings of birds \
-And penetrates the double-paned window \
+It penetrates the double-paned window \
-And ricochets off of crystals falling in threads\
+And ricochets off crystals falling in threads \
-And gets lost in the fog on my glasses \
+Getting lost on the lenses steamed opaque \
-I took them off \
+I take them off, trading fog for a blur  \
-Frosted vision melted into blurs
+Bare-eyed, I'm still bulletproof.